Swapna Patker

-Swapna Patker as Corporate Trainer
+Corporate Trainer

-Swapna Patker is a corporate trainer, CBT and "wellness consultant" from Mumbai.
+Patker is a corporate trainer, CBT and "wellness consultant" from Mumbai.
 She founded Mindworks Training Systems, a wellness clinic and online counseling, and training setup.
-Dr. Swapna Patker has expertise in children, adult and teenage counseling.
+Dr. Patker has expertise in children, adult and teenage counseling.
 She lays focus on emotion handling, addiction medicine and relationship counseling; and specializes in wellness training for children, parents and corporate.
-As a dream analyst, she guides you through interpretation of own dreams and their application to real life problems with the use of cognitive (CBT) and emotive (REBT) therapies.
+As a dream analyst, she guides you through the interpretation of your own dreams and their application to real-life problems with the use of cognitive (CBT) and emotive (REBT) therapies.
 She runs a life coaching practice in India.

-Swapna Patker as Writer
+Writer

-Besides mind training, Swapna Patker is active in other creative areas also.
-She is an author of book 'Jivanfunda'.
+Besides mind training, Patker is active in other creative areas also.
+She is the author of book 'Jivanfunda'.
 She did writing for 'Corporate India' a magazine covering the corporate every month through an eye lens of finance & industry growth.
-She even wrote Harvard Business review on 'India & Business'.
-She use to write columns named 'Corporate Mantra' & 'Athavdyacha Manus' in Dainik Samana.
+She even wrote a Harvard Business review on 'India & Business'.
+She used to write columns named 'Corporate Mantra' & 'Athavdyacha Manus' in Dainik Samana.

-Swapna Patker as Producer
+Producer

-In 2015, Under the banner of The Royal Maratha Entertainment, Swapna Patker produced a Marathi language film Balkadu, which is biopic of late Balasaheb Thackeray.
+In 2015, Under the banner of The Royal Maratha Entertainment, Patker produced a Marathi language film Balkadu, which is biopic of late Balasaheb Thackeray.
 She also wrote lyrics for the film.

-Swapna Patker as Hotelier
+Hotelier

 As a woman entrepreneur, She founded Saffron 12, a multi-cuisine and fine-dining family restaurant in Mumbai.
 At the launch of Saffron 12, on 12 March 2013, Sanjay Dutt, Bappi Lahiri, Hrishitaa Bhatt, Mudasir Ali, Tajdar Amrohi, Suresh Wadkar and wife Padma, Dalip Tahil, Gary Richardson and Murli Sharma were among the guests spotted.